Updated on Sep 25, 2025 19:44 IST

 A:

-To have a higher chance of securing good marks, the candidates are advised to follow the NATA preparation tips.
-The candidates should have a proper strategy to know how they can prepare for the examination and secure the scores that they need for admissions into their preferred institutes.
-Firstly, the candidates should check the official NATA exam pattern and syllabus to understand how the examination will be held and the topics that need to studied.
-Candidates should create a personalized timetable so that they are able to efficiently divide their study time and cover the syllabus.
-Mock tests should be attempted regularly and the candidates should make a habit of creating notes of important topics.
+To have a higher chance of securing good marks, candidates are advised to follow NATA preparation tips.
+The candidates should have a proper strategy to know how they can prepare for examination and secure the scores they need for admissions into preferred institutes.
+Firstly, candidates should check official NATA exam pattern and syllabus to understand how the examination will be held and the topics that need to studied.
+Candidates should create a personalised timetable so they can efficiently divide their study time and cover syllabus.
+Mock tests should be attempted regularly, and candidates should make a habit of creating notes on important topics.
 Revision should be done regularly.

 Q: Does CoA prepare NATA merit list?